(See also Overview of Parasitic Infections.)

 Children may swallow contaminated soil.

 The larvae hatch in the small intestine, migrate to the large intestine, and embed their heads in the lining of the intestine.
 Each larva grows into a worm that is about 4 1/2 inches long and is estimated to live 1 to 2 years, although some may live longer.
-Eggs are excreted in the stool.
+Female whipworms produce eggs, which are excreted in the stool.

 Abdominal pain, loss of appetite, and diarrhea occur when a large number of worms are present in the colon.
-People with an extremely large number of worms, especially children, may have chronic diarrhea, weight loss, bleeding from the intestine, and anemia.
+Weight loss, bleeding from the intestine, and anemia may result, especially in children with heavy infections.
 Occasionally, a massive infection causes the rectum to protrude through the anus (rectal prolapse).

 A doctor bases a diagnosis of trichuriasis on seeing the typical lemon-shaped eggs in stool samples examined under a microscope or occasionally by observing adult worms during a colonoscopy or proctoscopy (examination of the rectum with a viewing tube).

 A complete blood count is done to check for anemia.